sunsuntianyi/webapp/README.md

 ![alt text](https://github.com/sunsuntianyi/webapp/blob/master/demo2.png)

-Step 1: The Neural Network model is already uploaded to the GCP and integrated into the app, all you have to do is to unzip the "MLmodel.zip" file.
+Step 1: The containerized Neural Network model is already uploaded to the GCP and integrated into the app, all you have to do is to unzip the "MLmodel.zip" file.

 Step 2: Install MongoDB